-SAV I am going to tell you about forces.
+- SAN I am going to tell you about forces.
 Listen carefully.
 You will hear the information only once.
-When I am finished, you will tell me about forces. · once.
-When I am finished, If appropriate, you may point to the picture of each object at the appropriate time while reading the information.
-SAV Pushing and pulling are forces.
+When I am finished, you will tell me about forces. - i If appropriate, you may point to the picture of each object at the appropriate time while reading the information. - Pushing and pulling are forces.
 Forces make something or someone move.
-We use forces every day. e information. orces every day.
-If appropriate, you may point to the first picture.
-SAV A push moves something away from you.
-Kicking a ball and rolling a toy car down a ramp are examples of pushing forces. amp are examples of If appropriate, you may point to the second picture.
-SAV A pull moves something toward you.
-Zipping up a zipper or opening a drawer are examples of pulling forces. mples of pulling forces.
-SAV Now it is your turn.
+We use forces every day.
+SAY - If appropriate, you may point to the first picture. - A push moves something away from you.
+Kicking a ball and rolling a toy car down a ramp are examples of pushing forces.
+SAY - If appropriate, you may point to the second picture. - A pull moves something toward you.
+Zipping up a zipper or opening a drawer are examples of pulling forces.
+SAY - Now it is your turn.
 Tell me about forces.
 Use the information about the picture to help you.
-I can repeat the picture description if you would like. o you.
-I can repeat the i Pause to let the student summarize the presentation.
+I can repeat the picture description if you would like.
+SAY - i Pause to let the student summarize the presentation.
 While the student is responding, use the main points and the rubric to score the response.
-After the student responds, points and the rubric to score the SAV This is the end of the Speaking test.
+After the student responds, - This is the end of the Speaking test.
 Thank you for your attention and hard work.
-DIRECTIONS ON ENDING A TESTSelect the [End Test] button to continue to the review screen.
-Do not rerecord responses if you see a red triangle in the review box.
-Select the [Submit Test] button.
-Remember to enter student scores in DEI and securely destroy score sheets and logon tickets. ıtton.
-Prompting Guidelines: Summarize an Academic Presentation Read the information only once.
+SAY - i DIRECTIONS ON ENDING A TEST - Select the [End Test] button to continue to the review screen. - Do not rerecord responses if you see a red triangle in the review box.
+Select the [Submit Test] button. - Remember to enter student scores in DEI and securely destroy score sheets and logon tickets.

+Prompting Guidelines: Summarize an Academic Presentation

+Read the information only once.

 If the student does not answer or requests that a question be repeated, you may repeat the question once.

 If the student points to the picture without speaking, say, "Tell me in words."

-If the response includes one or some of the main points and/or partial details, say, "What else can you tell me about what you heard/about what I told you?"
+If the response includes one or some of the main points and/or partial details, say,

+"What else can you tell me about what you heard/about what I told you?"
 Reprompt only once.

 If the student is struggling to remember a word, you may say, "It's OK, do your best."
-Do not say the word to the student. e student.
+Do not say the word to the student.
+When scoring, you should consider the responses given by the student as a whole, regardless of reprompting.
+34